fredpdavis/oshealab_genomic_scripts/README.md

 2. Write everything down.

-    Meticulous notes are just as critical for computational work as it is for experimental work.
+    Meticulous notes are just as critical for computational work as they are for experimental work.
 I keep records in three ways:

-    1. Scripts are text files containing commands that will be run.
-Organizing your analysis into scripts forces you to keep track of your analyses.
+    1. Scripts.
+These are text files containing the actual commands that perform each analysis step.
+Scripts force you to keep track of your analyses.

-    2. README files -- If there is anything important to know or remember about what happened in a specific directory, I write it in a README text file that I keep in that specific directory.
+    2. README files.
+If there is anything important to know or remember about what happened in a specific directory, I write it in a README text file that I keep in that specific directory.

     3. Electronic lab notebook.
-I keep a chronological lab notebook made of one text file per day ([mdlabbook](http://github.com/fredpdavis/mdlabbook).
+I keep a chronological lab notebook made of text file per day (see [mdlabbook](http://github.com/fredpdavis/mdlabbook).
     You should use whatever system you are comfortable with, but I highly recommend you keep eletronic notes.
 When you want to remember what commands you tried, or what analysis you were working on Monday two weeks ago, you are unlikely to remember accurately unless you can look back at notes.

 3. Look inside.